What's a "Normal" Amount of Credit Card Debt?

 Are you meeting your obligations?

 As soon as your debt becomes too large to comfortably manage, it’s no longer healthy.
-Your ability to make your monthly minimum payment doesn't mean you shouldn't worry about that debt, but it does that your credit card debts (at least for the time being) fit into your overall budget.
+Your ability to make your monthly minimum payment doesn't mean you shouldn't worry about that debt, but it does mean that your credit card debts (at least for the time being) fit into your overall budget.

 Is the debt in service to your goals?